-Join James Williamson for an in-depth discussion in this video The business of web design: Val Head, part of Web Design Fundamentals.
+Join James Williamson for an in-depth discussion in this video The business of web design: Val Head, part of Introduction to Web Design and Development.

 - Hi everybody!…I am here with designer and consultant,…and one of my favorite people, Val Head.…Val, so great to see you.…- Yeah, great to see you too!…Thanks for giving me a call for this. (laughs)…- Absolutely, well you know, when I thought about…interviewing people for this course,…you were one of the first people I thought of.…- Aw, that's great. (laughs)…- Well yeah, from various stand points,…because I've always enjoyed our conversations…over the years, and I think you have a unique perspective…on the web design industry as a whole…because of all the various things that you've done.…

 If you could, just give everybody…a little bit of your background.…- Well, I, basically I guess, starting from right now,…I run a small web design shop,…which is basically me and whichever other developer,…a developer that I work with, or a couple of other people,…and so I design websites, do a little bit of branding.…That's sort of like, my day job.…I also teach a lot of workshops…on CSS animation and UI animation,…and I do the Ladies in Tech podcast with Jenn,…

 - What is web design?

 - What is a web designer?